Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Mei 2025 19.49.07 UTC
+- WIB: Sabtu, 3 Mei 2025 20.30.09 UTC
-- WITA: Sabtu, 3 Mei 2025 20.49.07 UTC
+- WITA: Sabtu, 3 Mei 2025 21.30.09 UTC
-- WIT: Sabtu, 3 Mei 2025 21.49.07 UTC
+- WIT: Sabtu, 3 Mei 2025 22.30.09 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: friendship
+Kategori: inspirational